isomerpages/mlaw-corp/news/speeches/_posts/2017-06-22-Keynote-Address-by-Ms-Indranee-Rajah-Senior-Minister-of-State-Ministry-of-Law-and-Ministry-of-Finance-at-the-Ground-Breaking-of-28-Maxwell-Road.md

 ---
-layout: post
-title: Keynote Address by Ms Indranee Rajah, Senior Minister of State, Ministry of Law and Ministry of Finance, at the Ground-Breaking of 28 Maxwell Road
+title: 'Keynote Address by Ms Indranee Rajah, Senior Minister of State, Ministry of Law and Ministry of Finance, at the Ground-Breaking of 28 Maxwell Road'
 permalink: /news/speeches/keynote-address-by-ms-indranee-rajah--senior-minister-of-state--
 breadcrumb: Speeches
-collection_name: news

 ---

 22 Jun 2017 Posted in [Speeches](/news/speeches)